What Is Social Proof? Why You Need Your Customers' Help

 Benefits of Social Proof

 Additionally, while we tend to value the opinions of those who seem similar to ourselves, the more people share a particular sentiment, the more influential the social proof becomes.
-Banking on social proof to help sell your product or service is a good move, and plenty of benefits exist.
+So, I believe that banking on social proof to help sell your product or service is a great move, and plenty of benefits exist.

 1. Increase Conversion Rates or Sales

 When purchasing, buyers let other people’s opinions determine how they spend their money.
 Nearly 58% of customers will pay more for a product or service with good reviews.
-It pays dividends for your company to ask your customers for a positive review.
+From my experience, I can confidently say that asking your customers for a positive review pays dividends.
 Doing so will likely increase your sales or conversion rates.

 2. Establish Credibility